-We are affiliated with the United Synagogue of Conservative Judaism and participate actively in the Jewish Federation of Kalamazoo and Southwest Michigan.
-Many of our members are also active in Hadassah.
-We strive to satisfy the diverse spiritual, social, and educational needs of all of our members, young and old.
+CoM is affiliated with the USCJ and we participate actively in the Jewish Federation of Kalamazoo and Southwest Michigan.
+Our goal is to satisfy the diverse spiritual, social and educational needs of all of our members, young and old.

 The mission of the Congregation of Moses is to nurture the spiritual and cultural values of an active Jewish community – to create Jewishness.
 We hope you will be a part of our community!
 We welcome you to contact us if you have any questions about our synagogue or the Kalamazoo Jewish community.

 The Congregation of Moses, an egalitarian traditional synagogue, welcomes all interfaith families.

 We are open for Shabbat morning services!
 The current protocol will remain under continual review as CDC, MDHHS, & local guidance warrant.

 The Congregation of Moses takes the health and wellbeing of our members very seriously, and in the spirit of pikuach nefesh – the preserving of life – we continue to require all individuals in our building to remain masked in public areas or when others are present.

 Even as the latest wave of COVID-19 seems to be lessening in severity, with cases, hospitalizations and mortality all declining both nationally and in Kalamazoo, they all remain elevated.
 The pandemic continues to be a serious threat to the health of our kehilah, our congregation.